abelsj60/my-site/app/data/about/about.md

     * Those thoughts are a story.

 3. Word saves these thoughts to a 'document'.
-    * That file name tells a story.
+    * That file name is a story.

 It's all stories, all the way down.

 That's where I come in.
-Rather than just mechanically coding sites and software, I try to figure out — and keep sight of — the stories that drive them.
+Rather than mechanically coding sites and software, I try to figure out — and keep sight of — the stories that drive them.
 I always have.

 As a start-up founder, I told stories that pitched our software.
 As a staff reporter for Forbes and Mergermarket, I wrote stories that gave insight into technology and venture capital.
-And as a lawyer, I crafted stories that made legal arguments.
+And, as a lawyer, I crafted stories that made legal arguments.

 Like I said — stories all the way down.